 Types of Braces

 There are several different types of braces available today.
+Our orthodontist dentist speaks about it on her short video interview posted on Maida Smiles Clinic YouTube page.
 Adults can choose from traditional fixed metal braces, fixed ceramic braces, invisible removable braces (Invisalign), and invisible lingual braces (fixed).

 - Traditional Metal Braces – These braces are made of stainless steel.
 Brackets are glued or fixed to the external surface of the teeth, and a wire running through the brackets is held in place by plastic bands.
 The pressure exerted by the wire results in the teeth gradually shifting into new positions.
 Metal braces are the cheapest type of braces, but the most durable as well.
 They are also the most effective when it comes to treating teeth that are severely misaligned.

 - Ceramic braces – Ceramic braces are normally recommended for upper teeth and are usually fixed to the teeth’s outer surface.
 Many people opt for ceramic braces as they offer a natural look.